FAQs

 Are CGL’s programs accredited?

 Yes.
 All degrees are accredited by the German Accreditation Council (Akkreditierungsrat) and granted by TH Köln – University of Applied Sciences.
-MA graduates in “Game Development and Research” with 120 ECTS.
+Graduates complete the MA “Game Development and Research” with 120 ECTS.

 What is my qualification and job profile after graduating from CGL?